marcus-goncalves/udemy-tdd/README.md

 Unit testing and TDD with python - Udemy Course
 ### Libs
 pip install pytest
-To run the tests use: pytest "name of the file"
+To run the tests use: pytest -v "name of the file"

 ## Section 2
 ### Why do we unit test?